-Upon completion of this course, the students will be able to:
+Upon completion of this course, the students should be able to:

 - 1. Analyze their quantitative ability.
 (K4) - 2.
 Understand the ability of arithmetic reasoning along with creative thinking and problem solving skills.
+(K2)

-(K2) - 3.
-Create their verbal ability through vocabulary building and grammar.
+- 3. Create their verbal ability through vocabulary building and grammar.
 (K6) - 4.
 Evaluate the situations to analyse the computational methods in order to identify and abstract the programming task involved.
 (K5) - 5.
 Analyse tasks in which the numerical techniques are applicable in order to apply them to write, edit, compile, debug, correct, recompile and run programs.
 (K4) - 6.
-Design of Simple Webpage using HTML and Stimulate the VERILOG code for digital circuits (K6).
+Understanding a step by step process to burn/embed a program in the controller.
+(K2)